Individualized Peer to Peer Mentoring Program Overview

 One of the key foundations upon which independent living was established and continues to thrive, is the concept of learning from one's peers.

 People with disabilities know best what works and what does not work for them.
-We believe that “experience is the best teacher" when it comes to operating a CIL, SILC, or youth program as well.
-APRIL has three different kinds of mentoring that we can offer through the IL-NET.
+We believe that “experience is the best teacher" when it comes to operating a CILor SILC:

 - CIL to CIL Mentoring- Typically this mentoring is done with an Executive Director of a CIL to another Executive Director of a CIL.
-We will consider other mentorings such as financial director and Program Director or Asssitant Director mentorings on a case by case basis.
+We will also consider "specialists", such as Youth Coordinators, Nursing Home Transition Coordinators, Program Managers/AD, etc.

 - SILC to SILC Mentoring- This is typically done with a SILC staff to SILC staff.
 We can offer a SILC Chair mentor on a case by case basis.